danja/touch-sensitive/README.md

 I had a little plastic box that the component *just* fit into.
 After drilling I gave it a coat of spray paint.
 The circuit board is fitted with plastic standoff posts, the loudspeaker hot-glued in place.

 I made this one for a medic friend.
-I only realised as I was delivering it that I hadn't taken a pic of the finished unit so did that on the road.cd tou
+I only realised as I was delivering it that I hadn't taken a pic of the finished unit so did that on the road.

 ![Finished](https://github.com/danja/touch-sensitive/blob/master/media/finished.jpeg "finished")